 Financial aid is disbursed according to payment periods, which are based upon class hours attended.
-Books, kits and registration fees are charged upfront in the first payment period.
-Tuition in prorated according to class hours attended in each payment period.
+Application and registration fees are charged upfront in the first payment period.
+Books, Kits and Tuition are prorated according to class hours attended in each payment period.
 Payment periods are defined as follows for each program: